History of the United States Space Force: Early military space development (1946–1957)

-The first instance of interservice rivalries in military space development occurred in 1946, when the United States Navy Bureau of Aeronautics Electronics Division proposed testing the feasibility of an artificial satellite, however it was unable to get Navy funding to attempt a launch, instead requesting a joint program with the War Department Aeronautical Board.
-General Carl Spaatz, commanding general of the Army Air Forces and later the first chief of staff of the Air Force and Major General Curtis LeMay, then Deputy Chief of Staff for Research and Development, denied the Navy's request, as their position was that military space was an extension of strategic air power and thus an Air Force mission.
-By 1948, the Navy had suspended its satellite program, focusing instead on rocketry.
 On 18 September 1947, the Army Air Forces gained their independence as the United States Air Force.
-While the Air Force still held claim that military space was its domain, the new service prioritized conventional strategic bombers and fighter aircraft over long-term ballistic missile and space development.
+While the Air Force claimed that military space was its domain, the new service prioritized conventional aircraft over ballistic missile and space development.

-Each of the three services continued to have independent ballistic missile and space development programs, with the United States Army Ordnance Department running Project Hermes out of White Sands, albeit with representatives from the Air Force Cambridge Research Center and Naval Research Laboratory.
-The Army saw rocketry and missiles as an extension of Artillery and on 24 February 1949 launched a RTV-G-4 Bumper rocket to an altitude of 393 kilometers.
-This set the stage for future Army space and missile developments under Wernher von Braun initially at Fort Bliss and after 1950 at Redstone Arsenal, who would later go on to develop the PGM-11 Redstone short-range ballistic missile, PGM-19 Jupiter medium-range ballistic missile, and Juno I and Juno II launch vehicles.
+Each of the three services continued to have independent ballistic missile and space development programs, with the United States Army Ordnance Department running the Hermes program out of White Sands, albeit with representatives from the Air Force Cambridge Research Center and Naval Research Laboratory.
+The Army saw rocketry and missiles as an extension of artillery and on 24 February 1949 launched a RTV-G-4 Bumper rocket to an altitude of 393 kilometers.
+This set the stage for future Army space and missile developments under Wernher von Braun, initially at Fort Bliss and after 1950 at Redstone Arsenal. von Braun's team would later go on to develop the PGM-11 Redstone short-range ballistic missile, PGM-19 Jupiter medium-range ballistic missile, and Juno I and Juno II launch vehicles.
 United States Navy space research was run primarily through the civilian-led Johns Hopkins University Applied Physics Laboratory and Naval Research Laboratory, while the Army and Air Force organized their military space development under military programs.
 The Navy developed the Aerobee and Viking rockets.
 The United States Air Force centralized its missile program under Air Materiel Command, cutting its programs significantly due to the Truman drawdown after the Second World War.
 This eliminated the RTV-A-2 Hiroc, which was the Air Force's only long-range missile program.